sphars/flask-recipe-book/README.md

 * Create a virtual environment: `python -m venv venv`
 * Activate the virtual environment: `venv\Scripts\activate`
 * Install the dependencies: `pip install -r requirements.txt`
+* Run the app: `flask run`
+* Navigate to http://localhost:5000/ to view the app.

+### Notes
+There is currently no way to modify the database within the app, other than registering a new user.
+You can add/edit the database either using `flask shell` and adding entries manually, or using a program to browse the database directly (such as [DB Browser for SQLite](https://sqlitebrowser.org/)).
+This will hopefully be changed soon.